ka9cql/ATS-25X2/README.md

 This repo contains my mods to the above-mentioned firmware in an effort to better understand it, change its hard-coded WiFi AP setting, and make it at least begin to communicate over the USB-to-serial port about what's going on with the radio.

-This version still has the AP choice hard-coded (I didn't get too far with that part) but at least I started making the device communicate with the USB/serial port so you can see out what frequency/mode/etc the radio is currently tuned to.
+This version still has the AP choice hard-coded (I didn't get too far with that part) but at least I started making the device communicate with the USB/serial port so you can see what frequency/mode/etc the radio is currently tuned to.

 I wanted to make this version public in case anyone else wanted to take advantage of my mods!